 Only 1Password offers the unique travel mode feature that removes certain sensitive vaults during your travels.

-4. Free Version | Winner: Dashlane
+4. Free Version | Winner: None

-FREE VERSION WINNER: DASHLANE
+FREE VERSION WINNER: None

 5. Emergency Lockout Feature | Winner: Tie